Medical Reviewer: Jordan P. Roberts, PA-C

 Today, we’ll compare two extremely impressive clinical reference resources that offer CME at the point of care – VisualDx and MDCalc.
 These are great options all around, but especially in two particular cases.

 First, if your ability to take time off for CME is limited, these apps let you earn CME at the point-of-care, without requiring extra time commitments.
 Furthermore, both offer as many CME credits as you need for the year or entire recertification cycle.

-A second use case is for those who prefer bite-sized learning opportunities while working through clinical problems.
+A great use case for both emerges for those who prefer bite-sized learning opportunities while working through clinical problems.

 Both of these medical apps can be integrated into your clinical workflow or used whenever you want outside of work hours.